ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 ```

 ### Attributes on the "top" Level of the "typology_object"
-1. customer_name = (optional) A string defining the name of the customer.
+1. project_name = (optional) A string defining the name of the project / landing zone.
 Will be injected into the overall resource names.
 OBS.
 Using this variable requires both either "name_prefix" OR "name_suffix" AND "env_name" to be provided as well

 2. location = (optional) A string defining the location of ALL resources deployed (overwrites ANY lower set location)